The Allerton Garden and McBryde Garden may be an unconventional duo.

-There are three other gardens on Kauai you’ll also love.
-(At one, you learn all about chocolate and do a chocolate tasting too.
+They showcase a magnificent variety of tropical plants and flowers.
+(One even invites you to learn all about chocolate and do a chocolate tasting too.
 But we’re getting ahead of ourselves…)

-When planning your Hawaiian island trip, be sure your itinerary includes a visit to one or more of these beautiful botanical gardens!
+So when planning your Hawaiian island trip, be sure your Kauai itinerary includes a visit to one or more of the following gardens!

 Botanical gardens in Kauai